artcogsys/CMS/README.md

 predictor.
 It is also used to monitor the past states of an RL agent to allow RL updating.

+A monitor can be added to an agent, model or predictor.
+If added to an agent then it will add automatically to model and predictor.
+We allow multiple monitors that each fulfills a specific function

+Types of monitors:
+* Monitor (generic)
+* Oscilloscope (plots one or more variables within a plot window)

 #### Networks

 Networks are predictors that take input and produce output.